3 Tips for Startup Content Strategy Success

 What strategies can you use to become an innovation evangelist for your brand and ideas?

 Today, I’ll share three (often overlooked) keys for startup owners and investors interested in growing their businesses through thought leadership.

-These three insights emerged as I scaled my startup, Untold Content from one solopreneur to five full-time staff and a nationwide network of contractors.
+These three insights emerged as I scaled my startup, Untold Content, from one solopreneur to eight full-time staff and a nationwide network of contractors.
 At Untold, I guide our team of writing experts in helping thought leaders tell memorable, impactful, research-driven stories.
-In other words, we transform scientists, doctors, engineers, founders and tech geeks into innovation evangelists.
+In other words, we transform scientists, doctors, engineers, founders, and tech geeks into innovation evangelists.